 Some countries and cities around the world have higher levels of water pollution and contamination than others.

-The Different Types Of Water Sources
+Firstly, Be Aware There Are Different Types Of Water Sources

 There’s two main types of water sources in the world: